 Brief us about your music career.

-Elaborate on how you come about your artist’s name.
+Elaborate on how you came about your artist’s name.

-List your five favorites music videos with reasons.
+List your five favorite music videos with reasons.

 Tell us your source of inspiration.

 Lately, sadness and those without a societal voice.
 I recently released under my solo project a song entitled “17 (Dear Mr. Gunman)”, which grapples with the challenge of loving others well, and its potential long-term effects.
 I pose the question to listeners; or rather the speaking character poses the question to himself, “What if I had loved you well?” to the gunman responsible for a mass public shooting.
 It’s not always so dark though, my source of inspiration.
 Sometimes it’s missing my wife Marci, who, my then-girlfriend inspired a song I wrote years ago entitled “I’m With You” which appeared on our very first record as “The Passport”, and which we have also re-recorded for our upcoming EP.
 “Tell me about it, I’m with you even though you’re miles away.”
 It can come off as a little naive–but maybe romantic love, with all of its impossible promises and optimism, is a little naive.
 I think my main source of inspiration though is the theater in my head.
 I want so badly for others to see the scenes I do when I think of a song.
 Soundscapes create a sense of space; lyrics live within that space and give it meaning.
 I want my listeners to walk away with a sense that they had a short stay inside a very specific kind of space and left it carrying some meaning.
 That takeaway for my listeners–predicting it and causing it–is my inspiration.

 Tell us your impression of dealing with paparazzi.